ngimb64/Backup-Buddy/README.md

 > If the data already exist the source & destination files last modified timestamps are compared.
 > If the source file has a more recent last modified timestamp, the destination is updated accordingly.
 > There are also built in srcDoc/destDock directories that can be utilized by simply hitting enter then providing an absolute path.

+## Installation
+- Run the setup.py script to build a virtual environment and install all external packages in the created venv.

+> Example:<br>
+> python3 setup.py "venv name"

+- Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
+- For Windows in the Scripts directory, for execute the "activate" script to activate the virtual environment.
+- For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 ## How to use
 - Open up shell such as command prompt or terminal